JunInMay/SRTtoScript/README.md

 3. Utilize the StanfordCoreNLP library to identify sentences and consolidate the words together.

 # Todo
-1. Being able to process .srt files directly from YouTube by using YouTube API
-2. Designing
+1. Designing
-3. Trivial details
+2. Trivial details

 # Libraries
 - StanfordCoreNLP